Undergraduate teaching assistant handbook

 Q2.
 Once it became clear that the grading would not be done on time, what did the TA do to make the problem worse?
 What could they have done to handle the problem better?

 Suppose you are spending a lot of time in office hours with a student.
-But even though you are explaining things carefully and repeatedly, they are just not grasping what you are explaining.
+Even though you are explaining things carefully and repeatedly, they are just not grasping what you are explaining.

 Time management

-Suppose that you discover that next week you have to grade a midterm for the class you are TAing, spend substantial time on a project for one class you are taking, and study for a midterm for another class you are taking.
+Suppose you discover that you will have to grade a midterm for the class you are TAing, spend substantial time on a project for one class you are taking, and study for a midterm for another class you are taking, all next week.

 Q1.
 How can you avoid neglecting one or more of these?